SarpongAbasimi/REST-API-with-Express/README.md

 - Add the ability for users to log in.

-> This is will done using Passport.js
+> This will be done using Passport.js

 <h5 align='center>
 Tech Stack.